ben-n93/ben-n93.github.io/content/pages/projects.md

 #### Automation/bots

-- [Gutenberg Sci-Fi Twitter Bot](https://twitter.com/Gutenberg_SciFi) - a Twitter bot that posts daily recommendations of science fiction books from Project Gutenberg's collection of public domain works:
+- [Gutenberg Sci-Fi Twitter Bot](https://twitter.com/Gutenberg_SciFi) - a Twitter bot that posts daily recommendations of science fiction books from Project Gutenberg's collection of public domain works.

     - You can read about how I created this project on [my blog](https://ben-nour.com/how-i-created-a-twitter-bot-that-posts-about-science-fiction-books.html#how-i-created-a-twitter-bot-that-posts-about-science-fiction-books).